gravitydepartment/magento-release-diffs/README.md

 ```

+## Release Coverage

+### Magento 1

+GravDept is committed to producing new diffs for Magento 1 until it's unsupported.
+I went backward several years to 1.8.x then stopped.
+There shouldn't be stores older than that in the wild, but if a need presents itself I'll go back further.

+Note: Magento Enterprise is not covered because I don't want to poke the bear.

+### Magento 2

+Note: initially I'm focused on M1, but I'd like to produce comparable diffs for all M2 releases.

 ## Contributing

 Contributions are welcome.
-Please follow the same process / formatting for consistency.
+Please follow the same process and formatting for consistency.